Family court litigants frequently interact with one or more of the following local offices, programs, or services:

 Child Support Enforcement

 Child Support Enforcement (CSE) works to ensure that both parents are responsible for the financial support of their children to the best of their ability.
 CSE may be able to assist you with your child support claims.
 Contact CSE directly to learn more.
-More resources about child support are available on this site.
+See also Child Support Resources.

 The Custody Mediation Program provides an alternative method to resolve disputes involving custody and visitation.
-During mediation, parties engage in conversation with each other and a professionally trained impartial mediator to attempt to reach a Parenting Agreement.
+During mediation, parties engage in conversation with each other and a professionally-trained impartial third party to attempt to reach a Parenting Agreement.
 Unless good cause is shown, mediation is mandatory for all custody and visitation matters.
 Learn more about this statewide program.

 Family Financial Settlement (FFS)

-Family Financial Settlement pretrial mediation is a mandatory alternative dispute resolution program.
-FFS is designed to resolve property and financial issues by helping the parties to reach an agreement about the division of marital assets and debts without a trial in court.
-Learn more about this statewide program.
+The Family Financial Settlement mediation program is a mandatory alternative dispute resolution program designed to resolve property and financial issues between parties without a trial in court.

-Parent education (PE) class focuses on the impact of a custody dispute on the children and provides tips to help parents communicate with and help their children through the process.
+Parent education class focuses on the impact of a custody dispute on the children and provides tips to help parents communicate with and help their children through the process.
 Family court staff conducts a one-hour parent education overview in conjunction with the court-scheduled custody mediation orientation.
-Additional information about the PE class is available at the state family court website.
-Other comprehensive parent education programs are offered in the community that parents may attend voluntarily or be directed to by the court.